-One of the toughest you can grow, cast-iron plant withstands neglect, low light, low humidity, and a wide range of temperatures.
-It grows slowly so purchase a plant that is large enough for the space in which you intend to use it.
+Cast-Iron Plant - One of the toughest you can grow, withstands neglect, low light, low humidity, and a wide range of temps.
+It grows quite slowly.
 Several varieties have white or yellow variegation on their leaves.
 Why We Love It: This plant really lives up to its name: It's nearly indestructible.
-Name: Aspidistra elatior Growing Conditions: Low light; 45-85 degrees F.; keep evenly moist during active growth, barely moist in fall & winter Size: To 2 feet tall and wide
+Name: Aspidistra elatior Growing Conditions: Low light; 45-85 degrees; keep evenly moist during active growth, barely moist in fall & winter Size: To 2 feet tall and wide

 Peace Lily (Spathiphyllum wallisii) tolerates low humidity and low light.
 Its glossy, lance-shape leaves tip arching stems that surround the central flower spikes.
 The spoon-shape flowers normally appear in summer, but many cultivars bloom intermittently throughout the year.
 The dark leaves look attractive in a plain pot with a glossy finish.